saaniaki/eloki/README.md

 #### Client

 eLoki relies on a `Client` implementation to make the requests and fake the browsing behaviour. `Client` interface exposes the `browse` method will be called by eLoki threads.
-There are currently three client implementations available:
+There are currently three implementations of `Client` available:

 1. HtmlUnit
 2. Chrome